atedsimple/vsts-agent/README.md

 Run "docker swarm join-token manager" on Swarm-1 then copy the output and run on other hosts for them to join the swarm

+Then pull the required images to each host by running "docker pull modalitysystems/vsts-agent:ltsc2019-6.27"

+> If you are using a private registtry the lofin using docker login --password ? --username ? <registry>

 # Host version

 It is important to match the host operating system to the base Docker Image so we have created two as follows: